 5. Storage – From bedroom closets to kitchen cabinets, storage design plays a significant role in most Bay area remodels.
 D-shaped handles are easier to use, requiring a lighter hand grip and less dexterity.
 Overhead compartments and placement of shelves close to the floor can be minimized or automated.

-When you’re planning a home remodeling project, our experienced design and build team can help you discover a variety of universal design concepts that will enhance your quality of life in the present and for the future.
+When you’re planning a home remodeling project, our experienced Design + Build team can help you discover a variety of universal design concepts that will enhance your quality of life in the present and for the future.